ICC4103-202010-WebTech/course-project-rarance-pnaretto/ProyectoWebTech/README.md

 `View user details.`Status: works perfectly

 `i.
 Last access. ii.
-User role.`Status: works perfectly, only exists, one user that is admin of the page, MARIO, pass and email above)
+User role.`Status: works perfectly, only exists, one user that is admin of the page, MARIO, pass and email above in ADM bullet)

-`Edit User.`Status: works perfectly
+`Edit User.`Status: works perfectly only on your own account!(it has no meaning in edit other user, as an admin you can delete him or warn him, but not modify his personal information)

 `i.
-Change password.`Status: works perfectly
+Change password.`Status: works perfectly only on your own account!(it has no meaning in edit other user, as an admin you can delete him or warn him, but not modify his personal information)

 `Delete user.`Status: works perfectly

 AUP: Acceptable Use Policy (AUP) and Terms of Service (ToS).
 (5%)

-`Provide AUP and ToS documents.`
+`Provide AUP and ToS documents.`Status: works perfectly

 `Report abusive content.` Status: works perfectly